newsdev/replay-ap/README.md

 ## Getting Started
 #### Install requirements

-`replay-ap` requires a running redis instance.
-Install with homebrew (development on a Mac) or via apt-get (production use on an Ubuntu-based server).
+`replay-ap` requires a running redis instance for storing state (this will probably be refactored away in a future release).
+Install with homebrew (development on a Mac) or via apt-get (production use on an Ubuntu-based server) or use a cloud-based Redis provider like we do.

 `replay-ap` also requires Google Cloud Storage.
 The authentication for that service is beyond the scope of this document.
 You can see [this guide](https://cloud.google.com/storage/docs/authentication) for more information.